bryn-g/alien-threads/README.md

 # alien-threads
-:alien: Project for the collection of reddit conversation threads using the PRAW python package from R.
+:alien: Project for the collection of reddit conversation threads by using the PRAW python package from R.

 ### initial python3 setup